Accessing Groups in Newsbin

 Main Menu: Options: Servers

-When you initially installed the free Newsbin Pro software, you were asked to put in the information for your Usenet account on Usenet Storm.
+When you initially installed the free Newsbin Pro software, you were asked to put in the information for your Usenet account (click here to get one).
 Some folks end up changing news servers or invest in multiple news servers.
 Here you can add or change a server or set the number of connections and the priority for the news server.

 For those that are noticing that their headers are not completely downloaded, that can also be fixed here.
 You'll have to hit the Really Advanced button and then Disable XFeatures.
 You should notice right away that Newsbin is downloading the entire header list without the program stopping midway through.

 Main Menu: Options: Filters

 You'll notice that many times there are tens of thousands, and sometimes millions, of files to go through with Newsbin.
 Some news groups might have over a billion files to download.
 Navigating through that can be nearly impossible with any newsreader client.
 One way to deal with the volume of posts is to employ filters with Newsbin Pro.

 Here you can tell Newsbin to disregard posts that are smaller than a certain size, larger than a certain size, or have exceeded a certain number of cross-posts.
 You can also tell it to accept or disregard a post based on a certain set of self-defined rules.

 Main Menu: Options: Add Groups

 This is where a lot of the magic happens.
 You'll notice that most news servers have over 100,000 different choices to choose from with new categories and new content being added every day.

 What you select from here will show up in Newsbin Pro's Groups List tab.
 You'll be able to download the headers for these groups and explore the content therein.
 You'll also want to be careful, however.
 These forums help to provide users with a truly anonymous way to talk and to share files.
 That can be good and bad.

 The Basics of Navigating Groups